cfrioux/MeneTools/README.md

 * obtain compounds that if added to the nutrients, would ensure the producibility of targets (`Mene cof`)
 * identify metabolic deadends, _i.e._ metabolites that act as reactants of reactions but never as products, or metabolites that act as products of reactions but never as reactants.
 This is a purely structural analysis (`Mene dead`)
 * identify exchanged compounds in metabolic networks based on exchange reactions, _i.e._ outputs of reactions that do not have reactants (`Mene seed`).
-* identify the number of step needed either to produce targets or all producible compounds (computed with menescope) starting from nutrients (`Mene scope_inc`).
+* identify the number of steps needed either to produce targets or all producible compounds (computed with menescope) starting from nutrients (`Mene scope_inc`).

 MeneTools follows the producibility in metabolic networks as defined by the [network expansion](http://www.ncbi.nlm.nih.gov/pubmed/15712108) algorithm.
 Mainly, two rules are followed: